abhimanyu-it/Data-Science/README.md

 nuances of writing style and content.
-By tackling this problem, the research seeks to enhance personalized marketing strategies, optimize user experiences on blogging platforms, and provide valuable academic insights into the relationship between language and demographic characteristics.The following models have been used:< br / >
+By tackling this problem, the research seeks to enhance personalized marketing strategies, optimize user experiences on blogging platforms, and provide valuable academic insights into the relationship between language and demographic characteristics.The following models have been used:<br/>
-i) Logistic Regression < br / >
+i) Logistic Regression <br/>
 ii) CNN